IssaKass/React-NotesApp/README.md

 ## Live Preview

-You can check out the live preview of the React Notes App <a herf="https://issakass.github.io/react-notes-app/">here</a>.
+You can check out the live preview of the React Notes App <a href = "https://issakass.github.io/react-notes-app/">here</a>.